Some collapsing operations for 2-dimensional precubical sets: Introduction

+Consider again our example concurrent system.
+There exists an infinite number of d-paths leading from the initial state in the lower left corner to the final state in the upper right corner.
+Computer scientifically, two such d-paths can be considered equivalent if they represent executions which produce the same result, i.e., executions where the processes write to the memory in the same order.
+Geometrically, this happens precisely when the d-paths turn around the hole on the same side.
+This leads to the following notion of equivalence of d-paths: Two d-paths $\alpha$ and $\beta$ from a point $x$ in a d-space to a point $y$ are said to be dihomotopic relative to $\{0,1\}$ if there exists a homotopy $H$ from $\alpha$ to $\beta$ such that each path $H(-,t)$ is a d-path from $x$ to $y$.
+In the example, there are two relative dihomotopy classes of d-paths leading from the initial to the final state of the system, corresponding to the two possible orders in which the processes can write to the memory.
 An important tool in the study of the directed structure of a d-space is its fundamental category (cf. \cite{Goubault}, \cite{GrandisBook}).
 This is the directed analogue of the fundamental groupoid of a topological space.
 The objects of the fundamental category of a d-space are its points and the morphisms are the relative dihomotopy classes of d-paths.
-The fundamental category of a d-space is, of course, a huge object and a main line of research in the area of directed algebraic topology is the development of methods to extract the essential information of the fundamental category (cf. \cite{BubenikExtremal}, \cite{FajstrupGR}, \cite{Components}, \cite{Components2}, \cite[I.3]{GrandisBook}, \cite{RaussenInvariants}).
-A basic construction in this context is P. Bubenik's fundamental bipartite graph of a d-space which is the full subcategory of the fundamental category generated by the so-called extremal elements (cf. \cite{BubenikExtremal}).
+The fundamental category of a d-space is, of course, a huge object, and a main line of research in the area of directed algebraic topology is the development of methods to extract the essential information of the fundamental category (cf. \cite{BubenikExtremal}, \cite{FajstrupGR}, \cite{Components}, \cite{Components2}, \cite[I.3]{GrandisBook}, \cite{RaussenInvariants}).
+A basic construction in this context is P. Bubenik's fundamental bipartite graph of a d-space, which is the full subcategory of the fundamental category generated by the so-called extremal elements (cf. \cite{BubenikExtremal}).
 In the geometric realization of a precubical set, the extremal elements are the points which correspond to the vertices in which no edge begins or no edge ends (cf. \ref{extrlP}).
 The fundamental bipartite graph of a d-space model of a concurrent system represents the essential execution schedules of the system.
-In the case of our example system, the fundamental bipartite graph is indicated in figure \ref{fig1b}.
+In the case of our example system, the fundamental bipartite graph is indicated in figure \ref{fig1b}.\\